iugamarian/links/README.md

 To find the password on a newer firmware, there are several options:

-Make a file with name "mykey.php" containing:
+Make a file with name "mykey.php" containing with no spaces " " :

 < ?

   echo shell_exec('/sbin/makekey');